-We draw on a November 2017 mixed-method anonymous survey of relationships between the Amendment and women’s reproductive healthcare experiences.
+We draw on a November 2017 anonymous mixed-methods survey of relationships between the Amendment and women’s reproductive healthcare experiences.
 Manchester Metropolitan University’s Research Ethics and Governance Committee approved the survey.
-We asked 48 questions, including yes/no, multiple choice, and free response questions.
-The survey included one question – “to what extent do you feel your views were respected?” – with a five-point Likert scale response.
+We asked 48 questions, including yes/no, multiple-choice, and free-response questions.
+The survey included one question – ‘To what extent do you feel your views were respected?’ – with a five-point Likert scale response.
 Questions focused on types of treatment/care requested and received, and interactions with HCPs.
 We set out the content of the questions relevant to this article’s inquiry in the next section.
-To ensure that questions were appropriate and accurate we requested feedback from the campaigning groups Parents for Choice and Midwives for Choice.
-To ensure rigour and minimise potential bias, researchers with no connection to debates in maternity care or to Ireland also reviewed the survey.
+To ensure that questions were appropriate and accurate, we requested feedback from the campaigning groups Parents for Choice and Midwives for Choice.
+To ensure rigour and minimize potential bias, researchers with no connection to debates in maternity care or to Ireland also reviewed the survey.
 The survey was designed and administered with Qualtrics software.
 Participants could use the back button to change any answers and could withdraw from completing the survey at any point.
 No questions were compulsory.
-We publicised an anonymous survey Qualtrics URL link using social media, email contacts, and word of mouth.
+We publicized an anonymous survey Qualtrics URL link using social media, email contacts, and word of mouth.
 Convenience sampling was used.
 The URL link remained active for one month before we downloaded data to SPSS 23.

 Parents for Choice distributed the survey link to their membership and we advertised the survey independently.
 At the time, the Amendment was a significant topic of public debate.
 This offered an opportunity to explore its effects on pregnancy and childbirth at a time of heightened awareness.
 We were not interested in general attitudes to the Amendment in Ireland.
 Instead, we were interested in legal consciousness of the Amendment among women who not only had political awareness of it but could articulate how it connected with their own experiences.
 This justifies our sampling.
 Using Parents for Choice as a facilitator likely shaped who accessed and completed the survey, and how conscious they were of the Amendment.
 Ultimately, however, the majority of respondents did not say that the Amendment affected their maternity care experiences.
-We used closed responses asking for specific examples from respondents’ own healthcare experiences to limited the impact of respondents’ political commitments on our findings.
+We used closed responses asking for specific examples from respondents’ own healthcare experiences to limit the impact of respondents’ political commitments on our findings.

 Respondents were asked to provide basic demographic information related to ethnicity, sexual orientation, gender identity, and disability.
-While economic and educational status are known social determinants of health, we excluded this information as these could have changed following or between experiences in reproductive care.
+While economic status and educational status are known social determinants of health, we excluded this information as these could have changed following or between experiences in reproductive care.
 For example, a currently employed respondent educated to post-secondary level may have focused on a previous experience that occurred while they were at school or unemployed.
 That said, changes in education may have impacted how respondents now read their experience.
 Their awareness of whether and how their autonomy was respected may have changed over time.
 The difference between how they read experiences in 2017 as compared to how they read those experiences at the time does not invalidate the study; however, it deserves analysis in future research.

-Our sample was relatively homogenous.
-97.9% of respondents were White women.
+Our sample was relatively homogeneous.
+Of the respondents, 97.9 per cent were White women.
 Ethnic minorities are over-represented in Ireland’s maternal death statistics, and so this perspective is a significant absence in the survey data.
 The survey was only available in English and we did not offer assistance with completion.
 Future studies should specifically target ethnic minority communities.